-When Washington Football Team linebacker Jon Bostic took out Dallas Cowboys quarterback Andy Dalton in the third quarter with a late-hit to the head, many expected there to be a brouhaha.
+When Washington Football Team linebacker Jon Bostic took out Dallas Cowboys quarterback Andy Dalton in the third quarter with a late hit to the head, many people expected there to be a brouhaha.

 But there was no on-field kerfuffle.
 No skirmish.
 Not even much jawing between the offensive and defensive players.